eivind-bn/IDATT2503/README.md

 2. Time complexity is of the essence.
 Can you worsen it somehow?

-3. Length doesn't matter.
+3. Size doesn't matter.
 Evil regexes do.